-The IPHC conducts an annual stock assessment, using data from the fishery independent setline survey, the commercial Pacific halibut and other fisheries, as well biological information from its research program.
-The assessment includes the Pacific halibut resource in the Convention Area, covering the Exclusive Economic Zones of Canada and the United States of America.
+The IPHC conducts an annual stock assessment, using data from the fishery-independent setline survey (FISS), the commercial Pacific halibut and other fisheries, as well biological information from its research program.
+The assessment includes the Pacific halibut resource in the IPHC Convention Area, covering the Exclusive Economic Zones of Canada and the United States of America.
 Data sources are updated each year to reflect the most recent scientific information available for use in management decision making.

 Peer review of the IPHC Stock Assessment currently takes two forms: 1) Scientific Review Board - an annual peer review process, and 2) External peer review – a periodic peer review by an external independent reviewer approximately every three (3) years.

 The Scientific Review Board (SRB) is a small group of fisheries science experts and provides an independent scientific peer review of Commission science/research proposals, programs, and products, including but not limited to Stock assessment.

 The SRB meets twice-annually for 2.5 to 3 days to peer review the core IPHC science streams.
 While early meetings of the SRB were focused solely on reviewing the stock assessment inputs, modelling and results, in recent years the IPHC Secretariat’s scientific output, in terms of volume and complexity have increased substantially.